-To assess the validity of allanite as primary reference material for epidote dating, we compared the DF correction of 206Pb/238U ratios over the ablation time using Tara allanite as reference for CAP^b allanite (Burn et al., 2017) as matrix-matched (Fig. 4a), for Plesovice zircon (Sláma et al., 2008) as non-matrix-matched (Fig. 4b), and for epidote as closely matrix-matched (Figs. 4 and 5).
-An accurate correction for DF produces flat time-resolved lines of DF-corrected 206Pb/238U ratios for unknowns: sloping or more complex shaped curves (Fig. 4b) indicate either zoning in initial Pb contents or that the DF correction is not compensating for the difference in matrix.
-Parallel flat lines that plot below or above each other are indicative of variable initial Pb fractions, but still indicate proper correction for DF.
+To assess the validity of allanite as primary reference material for epidote dating, we compared the DF correction of 206Pb/238U ratios over the ablation time using Tara allanite as reference for CAP^b allanite (Burn et al., 2017) as matrix-matched (Fig. 4a), for Plesovice zircon (Sláma et al., 2008) as non-matrix-matched (Fig. 4b), and for epidote as closely matrix-matched (Fig. 5).
+An accurate correction for DF produces flat time-resolved lines of DF-corrected 206Pb/238U ratios for unknowns: sloping or more complex shaped curves indicate either zoning in initial Pb contents or that the DF correction is not compensating for the difference in matrix.
 As expected, CAP^b allanite has DF-corrected 206Pb/238U ratios that are flat when standardized to Tara allanite (Fig. 4a, both measured with a 50 μm spot).
-TSome of the DF-corrected 238U/206Pb ratios measured in Albula-1 and Grimsel-1 epidotes with 50 (Fig. 4c d) and even 30 μm spots are flat (Fig. 5a b) did not display a flat trend, and we therefore applied a 208Pb correction to verify if this was due to zoning in initial Pb contents.
-The fact that the majority (122 out of 127 analyses) of 208Pb- and DF-corrected time-resolved 206Pb/238U ratios are flat (Fig. 5) This indicates similar ablation behavior and downhole fractionation of U from Pb between epidote and allanite for our analytical setup, and accurate correction for DF in epidote by using Tara allanite as primary reference material with both 50 μm (Fig. 5a-d) and 30 μm (Fig. 5e-f) spot sizes.
-The analyses whose 208Pb- and DF-corrected time-resolved 206Pb/238U ratios are not flat or do not overlap with all other analyses were excluded from age calculation (see Sect.
+Some of the DF-corrected 238U/206Pb ratios measured in Albula-1 and Grimsel-1 epidotes did not display a flat trend, and we therefore applied a 208Pb correction to verify if this was due to zoning in initial Pb contents.
+The fact that the majority (122 out of 127 analyses) of 208Pb- and DF-corrected time-resolved 206Pb/238U ratios are flat (Fig. 5) indicates similar ablation behavior and downhole fractionation of U from Pb between epidote and allanite for our analytical setup, and accurate correction for DF in epidote by using Tara allanite as primary reference material with both 50 μm (Fig. 5a-d) and 30 μm (Fig. 5e-f) spot sizes.
+The analyses whose

+208Pb- and DF-corrected time-resolved 206Pb/238U ratios are not flat or do not overlap with all other analyses were excluded from age calculation (see Sect.
 4.3) as they could indicate either analytical instability during ablation or a different initial Pb isotopic composition.
 In contrast, the distinct ablation behavior of (Plesovice) zircon is revealed by complex shaped DF-corrected 238U/206Pb ratios even with a 50 μm spot (Fig. 4b; also see Fig. 6 of Burn et al., 2017).

-Figure 4: 206Pb/238U ratios measured by LA-ICP-MS corrected for downhole fractionation (DF) of (a) CAP^b allanite3 and (b) Plesovice zircon, (c) Albula-1 and (d) Grimsel-1 epidote with Tara allanite as primary reference material.
+Figure 4: 206Pb/238U ratios measured by LA-ICP-MS corrected for downhole fractionation (DF) of (a) CAP^b allanite and (b) Plesovice zircon with Tara allanite as primary reference material.
 Each individual line represents one analysis.
 Measurements are with a 50 μm spot size.
 The DF-corrected 206Pb/238U ratios include both initial and radiogenic Pb.
-Lines that are not overlapping in (c) and (d) indicate variable amounts of initial Pb in each measurement.

-Figure 5: 208Pb-corrected 206Pb/238U ratios measured by LA-ICP-MS corrected for downhole fractionation (DF) of (a) Albula-1, and (b) Grimsel-1, (c) Grimsel-2, (d) Heyuan-1, (e) Albula-1 and (f) Grimsel-1 epidote samples with Tara allanite as primary reference material.
+Figure 5: 208Pb-corrected 206Pb/238U ratios measured by LA-ICP-MS corrected for downhole fractionation (DF) of (a) Albula-1, (b) Grimsel-1, (c) Grimsel-2, (d) Heyuan-1, (e) Albula-1 and (f) Grimsel-1 epidote samples with Tara allanite as primary reference material.
 Each individual line represents one analysis.
 Measurements are with spot sizes of 50 μm (a-d) and of 30 μm (e-f).
-Measurements with a 30 μm spot size.
-The DF-corrected 206Pb/238U ratios include both initial and radiogenic Pb.
-Lines that are not overlapping indicate variable amounts of initial Pb in each measurement.